martinjc/comsc-module-description-tracking-form/README.md

-# module-description-tracking-form
+# comsc-module-review

-Creating pre-populated tracking forms for the module review in academic year 2016/17 in the School of Computer Science & Informatics, Cardiff University
+Scripts and tools for automating as much of the module review as possible

 ## Requirements

-* jinja2
-    for HTML templating
-* weasyprint
-    for HTML -> PDF conversion

 ## Libs

-Uses [skeleton.css](getskeleton.com), slightly modified to remove media queries (since weasyprint doesn't like them).